Pro Drums Loops and Drum Kit Samples for Songwriters

 The DC4 installer will install the iLok License Manager on your computer (appears as PACE License Support in the Windows installer.)
 The iLok License Manager makes it easy to manage your licenses and move them between computers and iLoks.
 See FAQ above for authorization info.

 During DrumCore 4 registration, it is recommended that you sign into your iLok account when asked, so you will be able to manage your DrumCore 4 activations.
 If you sign into your iLok account when registering, you can activate upto two machines or iLoks with your serial number, and you can manage your activations.
 If you activate without signing in to an iLok account (anonymously), you will not be able to manage your activations, and you will need to contact support if you wish to activate DrumCore 4 on another computer.
-Please email firstname.lastname@example.org if you require assistance.
+Email email@example.com if you have questions.
 Follow the DrumCore 4 Installation Guide.

 There are separate solutions for these 2 problems depending on which error message you receive.
 See the written instructions and video for your solution below.